SystemsApproach/ops/control.rst

      construct IMSIs using a 3-digit MCC, 3-digit MNC, 3-digit ENT, and a 6-digit subscriber.

-* `small-cell`: A list of 5G gNodeB or Access Point or Radios.
+* `small-cell`: A list of 5G gNodeBs or Access Points or Radios.
 Each small cell has the following:

     * `small-cell-id`: Identifier for the small cell.
 Serves the same purpose as other `id` fields.
     * `address`: Hostname of the small cell.